Out in the UK This Week

 Men in Black 3 (Sony, cert PG, Blu-ray/DVD)

 Will Smith goes back to an old franchise (favours being called in by the studio?) and takes Josh Brolin back with him in a story that might be loosely described as “how Tommy Lee Jones became a Man in Black”.
 Brolin is standing in for Jones, you see, and in the few scenes with Jones in at the beginning, you’re glad of the fact, so waxy does the great man look.
 As for the film itself, it is a cheapjack cash-in that takes half an hour to get going, at which point it does manage to hit a few comic targets.
 And it has to be admitted that Brolin’s Tommy Lee Jones impression is amusing.
 Best thing of all is Jemaine Clement, eye-opening as a camp badass villain.

 Swerve (High Fliers, cert 15, DVD)

-Sometimes it’s the low-budget films that give off the best flavour.
+Sometimes it’s the low-budget films that give off the best odour.
 Take this cheapie set out in the Australian desert, where an innocent man, a bad blonde, a suitcase full of hooky loot and a psychotic cop are cooked into something almost resembling a Hitchcock thriller.
 I’m not going to pretend that Swerve is genius stuff.
 It’s not.
-But it’s got an almost-there quality – the good stuff is very good, it’s got atmosphere to spare and the dangerous mule-kick of pheromones too.
+But it’s got an almost-there quality – the good stuff is very good, it’s got atmosphere to spare and a dangerous mule-kick of pheromones too.
 Let’s mark director Craig Lahiff down as a man to watch.